clarkhtse/blog/_posts/2013-02-28-change-and-happiness.md

 Work is a huge part of our lives.
 It consumes (at least) 40% of our non-sleeping hours a week.
 That's a lot of time to spend being unhappy.

 So I made a drastic change.
-I quit a stable management job and decided to learn to code again.
+I quit my job in management and decided to learn to code again.
 I wanted to build my ideas, not just talk about them.
 I wanted to surround myself with like-minded people.

 Being accepted to [The Starter League](http://starterleague.com) was where the positive change started for me.
 I've been encouraged and challenged since day one.